 Read one book at a time

 While you could do this by following the chronological “Bible in a Year” plans as cited above, you could also just choose a book yourself.
 Sometimes, I feel that the Lord is nudging me to read a particular book from beginning to end.
 Maybe I purchase a Bible study book to help me not only read it, but really break it apart and study it deeply.
 One of my favorite series for this is the “BE” series by Warren Wiersbe.
 It is an excellent Bible study series by a solid teacher from Moody Church in Chicago.
 Another helpful book for really digging into the Scriptures and understanding what it says is How to Read the Bible for All It’s Worth by Gordon D. Fee and Douglas Stuart.
+Interested in reading through Romans?
+I offer a Bible reading series called Faith Journeys and a study of Romans is the first one.

 I have not yet done this, but I love the beautiful, inspiring art that folks create as they read.
 Art can truly deepen our understanding and add a new dimension to our daily Bible reading.
 After all, God is the ultimate artist!
 Some resources to check out if you are interested in this form of reading and studying include: Beautiful Word Coloring Bible, Journal the Word Bible, or a topical monthly kit, such as this Women of the Bible kit.
 I generally would veer more toward one of the first two, though.
+I also offer Journaling with Jesus and Praying the Word for some guided Bible journaling.

 Following a devotional that offers a daily verse for meditation is better than nothing, but not ideal.
 Very often, verses can be taken out of context.
 And, devotionals are meant to be encouraging and inspiring.
 They aren’t usually written for teaching, rebuking, correcting, and training in righteousness so that the man of God may be thoroughly equipped for every good work.
 2 Timothy 3: 16-17.
 Most of a daily devotional is actually someone’s personal thoughts about a verse.